-The lack of support
+The Lack of Support

 Everything that you own gets worn down over time, and pillows are no different.
 Unfortunately with pillows, that process is gradual and not easily noticed.
-All of a sudden you could find yourself with a pillow that has lost its shape and is no longer offering the support that you need.
+All of a sudden you may find yourself with a pillow that has lost its shape and is no longer offering the support that you need.

 With foam pillows, the foam should remain consistent and non-lumpy and with feather and down pillows if you constantly have to re-fluff your pillows then it could be a sure sign for a change.
 If your pillow isn’t retaining its original shape, then it has lost the support that it was designed for.